 - Interactions

-Of course, when I put it like that, it undersells everything that’s happening, but it does simplify it a lot and, hopefully, doesn’t sound that complicated.
+Of course, when I put it like that, it undersells everything that’s happening, but it does, hopefully, make it easy to understand.
 It might even seem obvious; this is what you learn in English class in school.
 But there are a lot of processes going on in each of these that make every language truly powerful and unique.